 Mama Stamberg Takes Her Cranberry Relish Recipe To Ocean Spray's CEO

-For decades, I've managed to sneak my family's controversial, Pepto Bismol-pink, cranberry relish recipe onto the air and 2019 will be no exception.
-This year, I went straight to the source: Bobby J. Chacko, President and CEO of Ocean Spray.
+For decades, I've managed to sneak my family's controversial, Pepto-Bismol-pink cranberry relish recipe onto the air, and 2019 will be no exception.
+This year I went straight to the source: Bobby J. Chacko, President and CEO of Ocean Spray.

 To start off, I want to know: Has he ever stood in a bog?
 "Absolutely," he answers.
 "It's one of the most exciting feelings when you're in waders and in water and all you have around are cranberries."